Kwashiorkor: Treatment

 Both clinical subtypes of severe acute malnutrition (kwashiorkor and marasmus) are treated similarly.
 Upon initial treatment, children with kwashiorkor may experience weight loss as their edema resolves.
-Therefore, after concerns of refeeding syndrome have passed, children may require 120-140% of their estimated caloric needs in order to achieve catch-up growth.
+Therefore, after concerns of refeeding syndrome have passed, children may require 120-140% of their estimated caloric needs to achieve catch-up growth.

-The cause, type, and severity of malnutrition determines what type of treatment would be most appropriate.
+The cause, type, and severity of malnutrition determine what type of treatment would be most appropriate.
 For primary acute malnutrition, children with no complications are treated at home and are encouraged to either continue breastfeeding (for infants) or start using ready-to-use therapeutic foods (for children).
 For secondary acute malnutrition, the underlying cause needs to be identified to appropriately treat children.
-Only after the primary disease is determined can an appropriate dietary plan be made, as fluid, vitamins, and macronutrients may need to be considered to not exacerbate the cause of the malnutrition.
+Only after the primary disease is determined can an appropriate dietary plan be made, as fluid, vitamins, and macronutrients may need to be considered to not exacerbate the cause of malnutrition.
+For example, it is important to recognize that supplementation with key micronutrients like vitamin A, zinc, and iron may be necessary for children during recovery.
+Micronutrient deficiencies are common in malnourished children and contribute to immune dysfunction.
+Specific vitamin A supplementation is particularly important for preventing further damage to the liver and skin.

 Ready-to-use therapeutic foods (RUTFs) and F-75 and F-100 milks were created to provide appropriate nutrition and caloric intake to those experiencing malnutrition.
 F-75 milk would be ideal when trying to reintroduce food into a malnourished person, and F-100 milk would be used to aid in weight gain.
 While RUTFs and F-100 milk were made to have the same nutritional value, RUTFs are beneficial as they are dehydrated and do not require much preparation.

+It is also important to note that infections are common in children with severe malnutrition and can further complicate treatment.
+Routine antibiotics, even in the absence of clinical infection, are generally given as a prophylactic measure, especially in regions with a high risk of infectious diseases.
+However, due to concerns about antibiotic resistance, there is debate over their routine use.